Analytic force-free jet from disk-fed rotating black holes: Abstract

 \section{Abstract}

-We present a new analytic model of force-free electromagnetic jet launched from a disk-fed rotating black hole.
-The jet solution is obtained through a systematic construction from previously developed methods.
-The resulting physical jet solution exhibits an asymptotically parabolic structure and is parametrized by the location of localized current concentration and sign reversal in the disk.
-We find, however, that the jet properties show negligible dependence on the disk parameter.
-The black hole jet captures the basic feature of the Blandford-Znajek mechanism for energy extraction and jet formation.
+We present a new analytic model of a force-free electromagnetic jet launched from a disk-fed rotating black hole.
+The jet solution is force-free to first order in the black hole spin and is obtained through a systematic construction based on previously developed analytical methods.
+The black hole jet modeled here exhibits an asymptotically parabolic structure and is parametrized by the location of the current concentration and sign reversal on the thin magnetized disk in the equatorial plane.
+We find that the jet properties show negligible dependence on the disk parameter, suggesting a possible universality of slowly rotating black hole jets with respect to disk structure.
+Our jet model reproduces the key features expected from the Blandford-Znajek mechanism.